 When it comes to weddings it’s often the details that can transform the big day from a fun experience to something really special.
 Your guests will notice everything, from your flower choices through to the cutlery on the tables.
-That’s why something like table linen can have a lot to contribute to the overall aesthetic.
-Especially if you’re looking to have a specific theme or feel for your wedding, choosing the right table linen colours might be crucial.
+That’s why something like choosing the right table linen can have a lot to contribute to the overall aesthetic.
+Especially if you’re looking to have a specific theme or feel for your wedding or event, choosing the right table linen colours might be crucial.
 So, how do you do it?

 Consider how colours make us feel

-There are some colours that tend to feel very relaxed and chilled and others that create a much more formal sense of occasion.
+There are some colours that tend to feel very relaxed and chilled whilst others make you feel warm and cosy.
+Some colours are vibrant and energising, and others create a much more formal sense of occasion.
 Think about how you want your guests to feel on the big day – are you looking to create a rich sense of importance with colours like purple or burgundy or laid back vibes with lightweight cream or blush?

 Think about the season

 If you’re looking to have a wedding aesthetic that is seasonally appropriate then colour is a big part of this.
-The most obvious example is to use red table linen if you’re planning a festive wedding around Christmas or in the depths of winter.
+The most obvious example is to use reds and greens if you’re planning a very traditional festive wedding around Christmas or in the depths of winter.
 Spring colours tend to be fresh greens and vibrant yellows while summer is sunny orange or hot pink.
-For an autumn event you might want to consider earthy browns and rich purples to reflect the changing shades in nature all around.
+For an autumn event you might want to consider earthy browns, rich purples and autumnal oranges to reflect the changing shades in nature all around.

 Reflecting the style of the venue